-It’s Friday the 13th, are you feeling a bit more cautious or scared?
+It’s Friday the 13th.
+Are you feeling a bit more cautious or scared?
 The fear of Friday the 13th is called “friggatriskaidekaphobia.”
 Trying to say friggatriskaidekaphobia 13 times, I’d be scared too.

 I’m not a superstitious person.
 I don’t have any negative associations with Friday the 13th or the number 13 in general.
-However, the number 13 is known to some as an unlucky number and having the 13th day fall on a Friday makes some avoid stepping on cracks in fear it’ll break their mother’s back.
+However, the number 13 is known to some as an unlucky number, and having the 13th day fall on a Friday makes some avoid stepping on cracks in fear it’ll break their mother’s back.

 I thought it would be interesting to share 13 bad money habits to break on Friday the 13th.

 Got turned down for financing?
 Your credit score is a reflection of the information on your credit report.
 Everyone should check their credit report once a year through AnnualCreditReport.com and verify the accuracy of the information.

-If payday is the only day you review your checking account balance, then you’ll have a harder time understanding spending habits and control your money.
+If payday is the only day you review your checking account balance, then you’ll have a harder time understanding spending habits and controlling your money.
 Use a personal financial management or budgeting tool to help you monitor your spending.

 Direct deposit makes it easier for you to access your money on payday.
 If you’re worried about bank glitches, imagine how long it takes to get a replacement paycheck for the one you lost.
 Waiting to get a physical paycheck means you’ll find yourself driving to the bank, waiting in line, and in some cases waiting a couple of days before it clears.